 Supplementary files supplied will be published online at J-Stage.

 Manuscripts are reviewed by the board of editors and two appropriate referees.

-When the manuscript is accepted, we require electronic artworks of high resolution or original illustrations.
-All line figures should be scanned into JPEG or TIFF files at 600-1200 dpi, color figures at 300 dpi and grayscale images at 300-450 dpi.
+When the manuscript is accepted, we require electronic artwork of high resolution or original illustrations.
+All line figures should be scanned into JPEG or TIFF files at 600-1200 dpi, color figures at 300 dpi, and grayscale images at 300-450 dpi.
 Electronic figures can be sent as attached files on e-mail or on CD by post to the editor.
-Original illustrations should be available, if requested by the editor.
+Original illustrations should be available if requested by the editor.